healeyke/Cookit-/README.md

-# RecipeAppMDP
+# Cookit!

 ---

-Design Document
+## Design Document

 Kerry Healey, Lilly Schott, Cassie Meyer, Christopher Brown, Zilong Chen

 ## Introduction
 Have you ever wanted to eat a more balanced diet and don't know what to make?

-RecipeApp can help you:
+Cookit! can help you:
--  Find receipes based on your desired nutritional value, cuisine, time, or cooking method
+-  Find and create receipes based on your desired nutritional value, cuisine, time, or cooking method
 -  Suggest receipes based off your previous meal choices
 -  Curate a list of ingredients to add to your next grocery trip